10 Amazing Things To Do in Baños, Ecuador

 Hiking details of Cascada del Silencio:

-- Distance: This hike is around 2.5 – 3.5 miles when going to Cascada del Silencio.
-This depends on if you decide to walk from Baños or get a taxi to the entrance.
+- Distance: This hike to Cascada del Silencio is around 2.5 – 3.5 miles, depending on whether you decide to walk from Baños or take a taxi to the entrance.

-- Duration: It will take between 1 to 4 hours depending on how far you end up going and how long you stay at each waterfall.
+- Duration: It will take between 1 and 4 hours, depending on how far you go and how long you stay at each waterfall.

 - Difficulty: I’d rank this hike as easy to moderate.
-There is barely any incline throughout the hike but the route I took requires some river crossing.
+There is barely any incline throughout the hike, but my route requires some river crossing.

 - Incline: The elevation for this hike is around 377 or 112 meters.